pasqal-io/pyqtorch/CONTRIBUTING.md

 ## Setting up your development environment

-We recommended to use `hatch` for managing the environments:
+We recommended to use `hatch` for managing environments:

 To develop within pyqtorch, use:
 ```shell